alchemyplatform/alchemy-sdk-js/docs-md/interfaces/DeployResult.md

 # Interface: DeployResult

-The response object for the {@link findContractDeployer} function.
+The response object for the [findContractDeployer](../classes/CoreNamespace.md#findcontractdeployer) function.

 ## Table of contents